Experimentology

 Experimental Methods (Psych 251) is the foundational course for incoming graduate students in the Stanford psychology department.
 The course goal is to orient students to the nuts and bolts of doing behavioral experiments, including how to plan and design a solid experiment and how to avoid common pitfalls regarding design, measurement, and sampling.

 Almost all student coursework both before and in graduate school deals with the content of their research, including theories and results in their areas of focus.
-In contrast, our course is sometimes the only one that deals with the process of research, from big questions about why we do experiments and what it means to make a causal inference, all the way to the tiny details of project organization, like what to name your directories and how to make sure you don’t lose your data in a computer crash.
+In contrast, our course is sometimes the only one that deals with the process of research, from big questions about why we do experiments and what it means to make a causal inference all the way to the tiny details of project organization, such as what to name your directories and how to make sure you don’t lose your data in a computer crash.

 This observation leads to our book’s title.
 “Experimentology” is the set of practices, findings, and approaches that enable the construction of robust, precise, and generalizable experiments.

-• At the end of the course, we reap the harvest of these projects.
-The project presentations are a wonderful demonstration of both how much the students can accomplish in a quarter and also how tricky it can be to reproduce (redo calculations in the original data) and replicate (recover similar results in new data) the published literature.
+At the end of the course, we reap the harvest of these projects.
+The project presentations are a wonderful demonstration of both how much the students can accomplish in a quarter and how tricky it can be to reproduce (redo calculations in the original data) and replicate (recover similar results in new data) the published literature.
 Often our replication success rate for the course hovers just above 50%, an outcome that can be disturbing or distressing for students who assume that the published literature reports the absolute truth.

 This book is an attempt to distill some of the lessons of the course (and students’ course projects) into a textbook.
 We’ll tell the story of the major shifts in psychology that have come about in the last ten years, including both the “replication crisis” and the positive methodological reforms that have resulted from it.
 Using this story as motivation, we will highlight the importance of transparency during all aspects of the experimental process from planning to dissemination of materials, data, and code.